easolhq/easolhq.github.io/docs/reference/objects/product/highlight.md

 grand_parent: Objects
 ---

-When using a `highlight` object you have access to the following attributes:
+When using a `Highlight` object you have access to the following attributes:

 # highlight.body